mbentley/docker-in-docker/scripts/README.md

     * For pre-release images, see [Pre-production DDC](#pre-production-ddc)
   * Have a DDC license file in `~/Downloads/docker_subscription.lic`
     * Alternatively, use the `DDC_LICENSE` env var to override
+  * Must have the following ports available on your host:
+    * 1001, 1002, 1003 - TCP connection to Docker engines
+    * 80 - DTR (HTTP)
+    * 443 - DTR (HTTPS)
+    * 4443 - UCP (HTTPS)
+    * 8080 - UCP HRM (HTTP) - you must specify this port if you configure HRM
+    * 8443 - UCP HRM (HTTPS) - you must specify this port if you configure HRM

 ```
 $ ./dind_ddc